mikailkhona/Mod_Cog/README.md

 The "seq" extension can be added to any task, with either "r" or "l".
 This triples the number of tasks to 60.
 <img width="1027" alt="image" src="https://user-images.githubusercontent.com/49488315/220438786-8c95d34f-f86e-4762-a198-4af4f9863f51.png">

-The "int" extension can be added to tasks with a delay period such as dms, dnms, dmc, dnmc, dlygo, dlyanti, ctxdlydm1, ctxdlydm2, again with either "r" or "l".
+The "int" extension can be added to tasks with a delay period such as dms, dnms, dmc, dnmc, dlygo, dlyanti, dlydm1, dlydm2, ctxdlydm1, ctxdlydm2, multidlydm again with either "r" or "l".
 <img width="1027" alt="image" src="https://user-images.githubusercontent.com/49488315/220438845-1eea5a1f-e0cb-444c-b586-f6c22b5b93bb.png">

 In principle, both these extensions can be added to a task to increase its complexity.
 This increases the number of tasks to 132.